hexlet-components/ru-my-first-pullrequest/README.md

 How y'all doing folks -- kjsks
 Hello from Piga
 Hello from Perm! one more
+Hello tak nado